top of page

 • 3 min read

-Recently a reporter from the Boston Globe reached out to IAHSP® Chairwoman, Jennie Norris, to get some information on Home Staging, and asked her specific questions related to Virtual Staging.
+Recently, a reporter from the Boston Globe reached out to IAHSP® Chairwoman, Jennie Norris, for insights on Home Staging.
+They had specific questions about Virtual Staging.
 Check out the article here.

-Jennie provided information regarding virtual staging when asked about the % of homes virtually staged versus real staging.
-They used part of the content Jennie shared, which you will see in the article.
-It is always interesting to see what content a reporter will use when interviewing a person on a particular subject.
-While Jennie advocated for real staging, pointing out the disadvantages and failures experienced with virtual staging, the article leaned in favor virtual staging as a way to just get people in the door.
+Jennie provided valuable information regarding virtual staging when asked about the percentage of homes that are virtually staged versus those that are staged in reality.
+The article included some of the insights she shared.
+It’s always intriguing to see which content a reporter chooses to highlight during an interview.
+While Jennie advocated for real staging, emphasizing the drawbacks of virtual staging, the article leaned toward virtual staging as a way to attract potential buyers.

-A property recently staged in the Denver region sat on the market for 140 days with no offers.
-One week after REAL staging, the house was under contract and closed within 30 days!
+Consider a property recently staged in the Denver region.
+It sat on the market for 140 days without any offers.
+Just one week after undergoing REAL STAGING, the house was under contract and closed within 30 days!
 REAL STAGING WORKS!
-It creates the emotional appeal that creates the feeling for Buyers that compels them to make an offer.
-Virtual Staging does not provide the results Sellers want.
+It creates the emotional appeal that compels buyers to make an offer.
+Virtual Staging does not provide the results sellers want.

 To see the full information shared with the reporter, please read on.

-Thank you for reaching out and our statistics do not show the virtual staging versus real staging data as far as effectiveness.
+Thank you for reaching out.
+Our statistics do not show the effectiveness of virtual staging compared to real staging.

-I can tell you that to virtual staging does not work well because I end up staging a lot of houses with my personal staging company here in the Denver region that are virtually staged when they don't sell.
-And I know if I am staging these virtually staged properties that don't sell, other stagers are as well - all over the country.
+I can tell you that virtual staging doesn’t work well.
+I often stage homes with my personal staging company here in the Denver region.
+Many of these homes were virtually staged but failed to sell.
+If I’m staging these virtually staged properties that don’t sell, I know other stagers are facing the same issue across the country.

-The industry does not have an idea of how many houses are virtually staged vs real staging, or how many of the virtual ones end up being staged for real.
-Agents are supposed to note in an MLS description and even with a watermark on a photo if they used virtual staging, but not all do that.
+The industry lacks clarity on how many houses are virtually staged versus those that are staged for real.
+Agents are supposed to indicate in an MLS description and even watermark photos if they used virtual staging, but not all do that.

-The reality is when people walk in the door they should see what it looks like online and when they don't they feel duped.
-It's like false advertising.
+The reality is that when people walk through the door, they should see what they viewed online.
+When they don’t, they feel deceived.
+It’s akin to false advertising.

-Furthermore buying a house is an emotional decision and when there's nothing in the house to grab a buyer emotionally, they move on.
-Real staging helps grab their attention, it helps create a warm and inviting appearance, it triggers emotions in ways that a photograph cannot, and it gives them something to look at in a property that may not be in perfect shape, versus a vacant house where people just notice the flaws.
+Moreover, buying a house is an emotional decision.
+When there’s nothing in the house to engage a buyer emotionally, they tend to move on.
+Real staging captures their attention, creating a warm and inviting atmosphere.
+It triggers emotions in ways that photographs cannot.
+It provides something to focus on in a property that may not be in perfect condition, unlike a vacant house where flaws become more noticeable.

-I am happy to provide added information for your article if you would like.
+I’m happy to provide additional information for your article if you’d like.

 All the best,